-MKT 246 Industrial Marketing (3-0) 3 hrs.
-Provides a comprehensive understanding of industrial marketing by analyzing concepts and techniques in each of the major functional areas of industrial marketing.
+MKT 246 industrial Marketing (3-0) Provides a comprehensive understanding of industrial marketing by analyzing concepts and techniques in each of the major functional areas of industrial marketing.
 Topics to be investigated would include market development, product planning, price competition, promotional strategies, customer relations and marketing logistics.
+Prerequisite: MKT 245 or consent of coordinator.